Students measure the length of their steps and calculate where they'd end up after one million steps

 The Kennecott Copper Mine in Utah, one of the sources of raw materials described in the reading.

-After matching everyday products to their natural sources, students “mine” chocolate chip cookies to discover the impacts...
+After matching everyday products to their natural sources, students “mine” chocolate chip cookies to discover possible impacts...

 Middle schools students examine the US population density map after participating in a quick population density learning activity